Kintoyyy/MikroTik-LibreQos-Integration/README.md

 - **Granular Control**: Fine-tune settings for each service type (DHCP, Hotspot, PPPoE) on a per-router basis.
 - **Flat Network Support**: Easily configure a flat network structure for simplified traffic shaping.
 - **Preserve Static Entries**: Manually added devices with the comment `"static"` are preserved during updates.
+- **Rate Limits in PPP Profile Comments**: Define rate limits directly in the PPP profile comments for simplicity.

 ---